TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Introduction

-The contributions of this paper can be summarized as follows: 1) To the best of our knowledge, this work is the first to explore translations between tri-modalities, image, speech, and text, by discretizing all modalities.
-2) We provide a novel interpretation of modalities as languages.
-By regarding MMT as NMT, we show that target uni-modal corpora can be also employed through back translation.
-3) The proposed TMT encompasses direct speech-to-image synthesis and image-to-speech captioning, both of which have not well been addressed in the previous literature.
-4) We show that the proposed TMT can be efficiently trained like text-only systems via extensive experiments on six MMT tasks.
-Project page is available on \href{https://github.com/ms-dot-k/TMT}{github.com/ms-dot-k/TMT}.
+The contributions of this paper can be summarized as follows: 1) To the best of our knowledge, this work is the first to explore translations between discretized (\ie, tokenized) tri-modalities of image, speech, and text.
+By handling multi-modal data with discretized tokens, we can greatly improve data efficiency, where the required bits for images are reduced to 0.035\% of their original size and 0.2\% for speech.
+2) We treat the discretized modalities as text modality and regard them akin to distinct languages.
+By applying back translation, an NMT technique, we show that target uni-modal corpora can be also employed for MMT.
+3) The proposed TMT encompasses direct speech-to-image synthesis and image-to-speech captioning, both of which have not been well addressed in the previous literature.
+4) We show that the proposed TMT can be efficiently trained like text-only systems via extensive experiments and analysis on six MMT tasks.
+The pre-trained model, code, and qualitative results are available on \href{https://github.com/ms-dot-k/TMT}{github.com/ms-dot-k/TMT}.